Workflow Fundamentals

 Configuring manual review triggers with department routing

-• Department assignment for review
+• Department assignment for review (from Admin Panel Catalogs)

-• Form scheme for data collection
+• Form scheme for data collection (from Form Builder)

 • Contextual information